scrubwod/scrubwod.github.io/goals.md

 - Front Squat: 135lb - Aim for 150lb _(3 reps; 1RM should only be a handful of pounds more; Standard: 147lb)_
 - Back Squat: 165lb - Aim for 180lb _(3RM; Last rep was pretty tough; Standard: 177lb)_
 - Overhead Squat: 90lb - Aim for 105lb _(4 reps, 2-2-2 tempo; 1RM could probably be more; Standard: 98lb)_
-- Squat Snatch: 90lb - Aim for 105lb _(For 1 rep pull-snatch-squat complex; Standard: 102lb)_
+- Squat Snatch: 95lb - Aim for 105lb _(For 1 rep pull-snatch-squat complex; Standard: 102lb)_
 - Power Snatch: 100lb - Aim for 115lb_(1RM; Standard: 98lb)_
 - Squat Clean: 135lb - Aim for 150lb _(3x; Kinda heavy, but with better form think could add more; Standard: 138lb)_
-- Power Clean: 95lb - Aim for 115lb _(21 singles were pretty easy; Standard: 131lb)_
+- Power Clean: 115lb - Aim for 130lb_(5x2 powclean+powjerk hard but not struggling at the end; Standard: 131lb)_
 - Strict Overhead Press: 75lb - Aim for 85lb _(5 reps; Struggled; Standard: 85lb)_
 - Bench Press: 125lb - Aim for 135lb _(1RM; Standard: 133lb)_
 - Close-grip Bench Press: 105lb - Aim for 115lb _(5 reps)_
 - Thruster: 95lb - Aim for 115lb _(3 reps; Standard: 96lb)_
 - Clean & Jerk: 125lb - Aim for 145lb _(2RM; Standard: 127lb)_
+- Push Jerk: 115lb - Aim for 125lb _(5x2 powclean+powjerk hard but not struggling at the end; Standard: 122lb)_